IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 {{< fig src="holidaygiftbags.jpg" align="center" class="max-w-xs" >}}

-## Help create 'TREATS' for Staff
+## Help Create 'TREATS' for Staff

 Are you creative or like crafting and want to help make some holiday 'treats' for our Island View Staff?
 The Hospitality Committee is looking for some helpers to provide ideas and assistance with assembling some fun items for the staff in December.

-Contact the new Hospitality Chair Stacey Mahoney via [email](hospitality@islandviewpta.org) for more information!
+**Contact the new Hospitality Chair Stacey Mahoney at** [**hospitality@islandviewpta.org**](hospitality@islandviewpta.org) **for more information!**

 {{< fig src="asfdecflyer.png" align="center" class="max-w-xs" >}}

 ## CELEBRATE the Season!

 A festive and warm THANK YOU to everyone that donated to the "Some Like It Hot" auction item for ASF's Celebrate the Season event on Dec.
-12.Attend the event for your chance to bid and possibly win our PTA's  AMAZING contribution, along with all the other wonderful items available that night only.
+12 (see photo below). **Get your tickets and attend the event for your chance to bid and possibly win our PTA's AMAZING contribution**, along with all the other wonderful items available that night only.

 {{< fig src="iv-firpit.jpg" align="center" class="max-w-xs" >}}

 All proceeds benefit Anacortes Schools Foundation and the incredible work they do for all district students.
-This year, funds are being raised to support COVID-19 Relief, Mental Health supports, STEM Programs, Visual and Performing Arts Programs, Impact Summer School, Preschool Scholarships and more!
+This year, funds are being raised to support COVID-19 Relief, Mental Health supports, STEM Programs, Visual and Performing Arts Programs, Impact Summer School, Preschool Scholarships, and more!

 ## Spiritwear Store OPEN